Bootstrapping the Cross-Validation Estimate: Introduction

-Cross-validation is a commonly used technique to assess the performance of a predictive model and overcome the over-optimistic bias that results from using the same data for both training and evaluating the model \cite{efron1997improvements, hastie2009elements, tibshirani2009bias, patil2021uniform}.
-The approach involves using out-of-sample observations to evaluate model performance, thus avoiding optimism bias.
-The resulting cross-validation estimator is a random quantity, dependent on both the random splitting of data into training and testing sets, and the observed data itself.
-To reduce the randomness due to the splitting of data, one can repeat the training and testing process multiple times and average the prediction performance on the testing data.
-The randomness inherent in the observed data reflects the fact that if a new set of data were randomly sampled from the underlying population, the cross-validation results would be different from those based on the current observed data.
-In essence, the cross-validation estimator is a statistic, or a function of random data, despite its complex construction.
+Cross-validation is a commonly used technique to assess the performance of a predictive model and overcome the over-optimistic bias that results from using the same data for both training and evaluation \citep{efron1997improvements}.
+The approach involves splitting observed data into a training set and a testing set, with only the latter being used to evaluate the performance of the model trained based on the former, thus avoiding the optimism bias.
+In our motivating example, it involves deriving the precision medicine strategy from the training set and estimating the CATE in the subgroup of patients, who are recommended to receive ACEi in the testing set.
+In general, the resulting cross-validation estimator is a random quantity, dependent on both the random splitting of the data and the observed data itself.
+To reduce the randomness due to the former cause, one can repeat the training and testing process multiple times and average the prediction performance on the testing data.
+The randomness inherent in the observed data, however, reflects the fact that if a new set of data was sampled from the underlying population, the cross-validation results would be different from the current one.
+In essence, the cross-validation estimate is a statistic, or a function of observed data, despite its complex construction, and thus a random variable itself.
+In the PEACE example, we derived a precision medicine strategy recommending ACEi use from a training set consisting of 80\% of the study population and evaluated its performance on a testing set consisting of 20\% of the study population.
+Based on 500 cross-validations, the cross-validated estimate for CATE in terms of the difference in restricted mean survival time (RMST) among patients who are recommended to receive ACEi was 21.1 days favoring ACEi.
+In contrast, the cross-validated estimate for the difference in RMST among patients who are recommended not to receive ACEi was -13.2 days favoring placebo.
+While these results suggest a potential value of the derived treatment recommendation rule, their statistical significance after accounting for the estimation uncertainty remains unknown.